MultiTax Commission

 (c) A written agenda of business to be transacted must accompany all notices given of regular meetings of the Commission or special meetings of the Commission pursuant to subparagraph (a) and (b) hereof.

-Bylaw 5: Quorum, Voting, and Minutes
+Bylaw 5: Commission Quorum, Voting, and Minutes

 (a) A quorum requires the presence of a majority of the compact members of the Commission or their alternates.
 For purposes of commission meetings other than the annual meeting, presence includes participation by telephone, videoconference, or similar technological means that allows members or their alternates to participate in the discussions as the meetings occur.
 For the annual meeting, presence, for purposes of a quorum, means physical presence at the meeting; however, a compact member or their alternate and a sovereignty member or their alternate may participate and vote at the annual meeting by telephone, videoconference, or similar technological means.
 If the Executive Committee has directed an annual meeting be held exclusively by telephone, videoconference, or similar technological means, then physical presence is not required.
 No voting by proxy is allowed.